BAH Dataset for Ambivalence/Hesitancy Recognition in Videos for Digital Behavioural Change (ICLR2026)

 less effective.
 Automatic A/H recognition is therefore critical for the

-personalization and cost-effectiveness of digital behaviour change interventions.
+personalization and cost-effectiveness of digital behaviour change

-to recognize A/H.
+learning models to recognize A/H.

 This paper introduces the Behavioural Ambivalence/Hesitancy (BAH) dataset

 collected for multimodal recognition of A/H in videos.
+It contains 1,427 videos

-It contains 1,427 videos with a total duration of 10.60 hours captured from 300
+with a total duration of 10.60 hours, captured from 300 participants across

-participants across Canada answering predefined questions to elicit A/H. It is
+Canada, answering predefined questions to elicit A/H.

+delivered online.
 BAH is annotated by three experts to provide timestamps that

-indicate where A/H occurs, and frame- and video-level annotations with A/H cues.
+indicate where A/H occurs, and frame- and video-level annotations with A/H

 also provided.
 Since A and H manifest similarly in practice, we provide a binary